 Anytime you’re going with those, a natural wood product, it’s really gonna take a beating.

-Well, with that knowledge, you’ve done a good job with our spec home coming up in McDonnell Highlands of adding those wood tones, but doing it in a way where it’s like the aluminum wood stuff.
+Lincoln: Well, with that knowledge, you’ve done a good job with our spec home coming up in McDonald Highlands of adding those wood tones, but doing it in a way where it’s like the aluminum wood stuff.

 You’ve gotten really good at understanding what products still make the house look warm and natural, but that can sustain these 120-degree weather days.